 Here are some supplies to grab out first.
 You don't HAVE to use the stazon ink, you can use what you like.
 The vinyl will seal whatever you use.
 I'm going to take us through the kitty cat bag, but I made a robot one at the same time.
 I cut some fabric into strips to stamp on.
-I ironed a center crease in the fabric then pressed it back flat.
-This helped me keep things straight when I stamped.

 Here is the finished bag!
 (I get my zippers at the thrift store so they rarely match)